-As indicated in the daily work conducted throughout the Georgia Migrant Education Program, migratory students and their families often need assistance from bilingual staff that will provide them information regarding health, welfare, life-management skills, and educational services.
+As indicated in the daily work conducted throughout the Georgia Education of Migratory Children Program, migratory students and their families often need assistance from bilingual staff that will provide them information regarding health, welfare, lifemanagement skills, and educational services.
 Migratory parents/guardians also need the support from staff to refer them to these existing agencies in securing service from these agencies.